 You can participate in the Boomerang Bags initiative, picking up a reusable shopping bag when you’ve forgotten your own, and returning it next visit for someone else to use.

 There are many, many Australians volunteering to help refurbish computers for students, seniors, new migrants, and those on Centrelink benefits who are seeking work.

 Yet others work at Soft Landings, a national social enterprise diverting mattresses from landfill by recycling components of them.

 Have excess stationery at your workplace or home?
 The Stationery Reuse Centre at the University of New South Wales will take it and redistribute it to students and staff.

 The ideas in this section are so good, we suggest bookmarking the page!

-The War on Waste Action Toolkit created by Sydney mums, Corina and Jo is another resource worth a look.
+The 'Good for the Hood' War on Waste Action Toolkit created by Sydney mums, Corina and Jo is another resource worth a look.